 Most people don’t realize the value of the articles, posts, activities, and interests sections; however, when utilized strategically, each can help you get noticed on LinkedIn.

-- Articles – Consider writing an article to publish your knowledge on LinkedIn.
+- Articles – Consider writing an article and publish your knowledge on LinkedIn.
 This is a great way to engage with your network and showcase your subject matter expertise.

 - Posts – You can repost articles on LinkedIn.
-When reposting, consider providing a short summary of the article to entice your followers to read what you’ve reposted.
+When reposting, you should provide a short summary of the article to entice your followers to read what you’ve reposted.